octobercms/docs/3.x/extend/extending.md

 ### Extending a User Model

 This example will modify the [`model.getAttribute`](https://octobercms.com/docs/api/model/beforegetattribute) event of the `User` model by binding to its local event.
-This is carried out inside the `boot` method of the [Plugin registration file](registration.md#oc-routing-and-initialization).
+This is carried out inside the `boot` method of the plugin registration file.
 In both cases, when the `$model->foo` attribute is accessed it will return the value *bar*.

 ```php
 // Local event hook that affects all users